The People Involved

 Jacqui loves Akron – she is always getting involved in a new project or program, but some of her favorite things are being a part of Leadership Akron Class 34 “Core 34” and a Sustainer of the Junior League of Akron.
 She enjoys walking the Towpath Trail with her family, especially her husband Bruno and two girls, Giuliana and Mia; sitting outside with a glass of wine at 750 ML; or visiting downtown Akron on an evening for a Ducks game or concert at Lock 3!

-As the Controller, Elaine is responsible for all financial operations within the office.
+As Finance Director, Elaine is responsible for all financial operations within the office.
 Elaine handles all of the accounting, payroll and purchasing necessary to keep the office running smoothly.

 Some Elaine’s Akron favorites include the Towpath Trail, Don Drumm Studios, Luigi’s, Lawson’s Chip Dip and Strickland’s Ice Cream.

 As Community Outreach Manager, Genevieve handles our programming – anything from Clean Up Akron Month to the Community Pride Trailers.
 She recruits and organizes volunteers, plans projects and clean ups, and anything in between.
 Genevieve also designs many of our marketing materials, manages our social media, and writes our newsletter.
 She is the main coordinator for our fundraisers Rough to Green and Green the Scene as well.

 Genevieve is delighted to be back at KAB (former intern)!
 She is the current president of both the Junior League of Akron and Akron Alumnae Association of Kappa Kappa Gamma.
 When she isn’t volunteering around the Akron area, she enjoys dancing ballet and being with her two border collie pups.